 In the United States alone, around 500,000 trucking accidents occur each year, with roughly 5,000 of these resulting in death.
 These accidents often involve several people other than the driver of the truck, with several accidents even involving school buses full of children.
-Our Georgia personal injuring team discusses how destructive truck accidents really are below.
+Our Georgia personal injury team discusses how destructive truck accidents really are below.

 Why Truck Accidents are so Deadly

 The primary reason why trucking accidents can be so lethal is due to the vehicle’s size.
-Semi trucks are about 20 times heavier than the average car on the road.
+Semi-trucks are about 20 times heavier than the average car on the road.
 Should one of these large trucks collide with another car, the car will sustain the brunt of the damage, as will its passengers.

 These trucks also require a greater braking distance than other cars in order to complete a full stop due to their immense weight.
 That is why many drivers are concerned when they are tailgated by large trucks, fearing a rear-end collision that causes far more damage than simply another car.

-A semi truck’s height and also makes it much more unstable compared to cars.
+A semi truck’s height also makes it much more unstable compared to cars.
 When trucks are loaded improperly, it can cause heavy cargo to shift, resulting in a truck losing control and overturning.